Introduction

 .
 Then in the Search Bar set 'language'.
 Then click on the Search bar

-.
-This shows that the three system language plugins as illustrated opposite are not enabled.
-So click on the
+The three system language plugins are illustrated opposite.
+If they are not enabled, click on the

 to enable them